eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 **Maps**

-Maps are similar to sequences but they need to define two types instead one.
+Maps are similar to sequences, but they need to define two types instead one.
-One for its :class:`key_type` and anotherfor its :class:`value_type`.
+One type defines its :class:`key_type`, and the other type defines its :class:`value_type`.
 Again, both types can be defined as attributes or as members, but in this cases, when defined as members, they are content in another XML element ``<key_type>`` and ``<value_type>`` respectively.